-In the third installment of our Litmus Builder Essentials series, see how a cross-functional team can use Litmus Builder to collaborate and produce email campaigns that everyone will be proud of.
+In the third installment of our Litmus Builder Essentials series, see how a cross-functional team can use Litmus Builder to collaborate and produce great email campaigns.

-Logging into Builder the first thing you’ll see are your Projects.
-Projects are collections of HTML emails and are handy for organizing different types of emails for different purposes (e.g. marketing vs. transactional) or collecting specific emails together, like all of your weekly newsletters for a specific month.
+When you log in to Litmus, the first thing you’ll see is your Dashboard.
+Here, you’ll view all your emails.
+On the left-hand side are your Folders.
+Folders are handy for organizing different types of emails for different purposes (e.g., marketing vs. transactional) or collecting specific emails together, like all of your weekly newsletters for a specific month.

-All users in your Litmus account can view your projects, so keeping them organized is the first step to productive teamwork.
-Project names are searched for when using the search feature in Builder.
-So, create and stick to a naming convention for project names the whole team can easily remember to organize Projects in Builder.
+All users in your Litmus account can view your emails and folders, so keeping things organized is the first step to productive teamwork.
+Using a naming convention for your emails and folders ensures the whole team can find the emails they’re looking for (e.g., Litmus Weekly).

-At Litmus, we have projects for each of our regular campaigns—Litmus Weekly, the monthly newsletter, Community Digest, and our webinars.
-Each project name also includes the year to stop our projects overflowing with emails, and to help us find specific emails in Projects.
+At Litmus, we have folders for each of our regular campaigns—like Litmus Weekly, the monthly newsletter, Litmus Live, and webinars.
+Each folder name also includes the year to keep folders from overflowing with emails.

 Build a code library

-Sharing your code in Litmus Builder is the easiest way to get help from team members if you’re struggling with something tricky.
 Send the link to the email file you’re working on directly to them via your communication app of choice.
 You don’t have to send physical files or attachments.
 Documents won’t be duplicated or re-saved in new locations.
 Changes are made live to the email file in the Builder project.
-Only one team member can make edits to any file at a time, so be sure to save the email file before sharing with another team member to work on.
+Only one team member can make edits to any file at a time, so be sure to save the email file before sharing.

 See who made changes to your code (and restore any version at any time)